Is There Cash on the Sidelines?

 All that liquidity on individual balance sheets in combination with a restricted supply of homes brings up an interesting dynamic in the residential housing market.

 When you look at the cash on the sidelines in terms of the personal savings rate, when that comes down that does go into spending.

 But it’s interesting in terms of what’s causing that savings rate to be so high and in a way that’s out of character with other recessions where savings rate don’t typically move much.

 It’s really the high-income groups that have saved.

-The reasons behind that savings can be found in certain items like transportation in the consumption report (Real Personal Consumption Expenditures by Major Type of Product and by Major Function).
+The reasons behind that savings can be found in certain items like transportation in the consumption report (which is released by the Bureau of Economic Analysis (BEA)).